microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ![image](./img/mig15.png)

-After the successfull installation a configuration server connection passphrase will be displayed.
+After the successful installation a configuration server connection passphrase will be displayed.
 Copy the passphrase and save it for later use.

 ![image](./img/mig15_1.png)